Modifiers are used to modify or Product is sold, either by:

 - Min & Max – Customers have to choose at least a certain number, but no more than a higher or equal number.
 Example: Choosing at least and at most one temperature for meat (e.g. medium).

-Usually, a client will create a modifier class, modifiers, and associate them with one product, but want to have those same options available across multiple products.
+If you want to have those same options available across multiple products, you can use this copy modifiers functionality.
 For example, a burger may have the options of lettuce, tomato, onion, and pickles, but the same can also be applied for cheeseburgers, bacon cheeseburgers, veggie burgers, and other similar products.

-On the right, the product tree allows you to pick the products to copy the modifiers to.
-Note that you are able to select an entire Category, an entire Sub-Category, or an individual Product, or a mix thereof.
+- On the right, the product tree allows you to pick the products to copy the modifiers to.
+Note that you are able to select an entire Category, an entire Sub-Category, or an individual Product.

 Once you are done, click Copy at the bottom of the page.
 You will receive an email once the process is complete.